kurator-dev/kurator/docs/content/en/docs/fleet-manager/distributedstorage-plugin.md

 In a rook-ceph cluster, the use of object storage is different from the use of block storage and filesystem storage. `ObjectBucketClaim` is used instead of PersistentVolumeClaim.
 And the application needs secret and configmap to access the objectbucket.
 When Pod use object storage, they don't mount PVC like block storage and filesystem storage, but instead uniquely specify the ObjectBucketClaim with secret and configmap.

-We stil can can ues Kurator application to create ObjectBucketClaim and Pod that consume it, but there will be some changes to the configuration.
+We can still use Kurator application to create ObjectBucketClaim and Pod that consume it, but there will be some changes to the configuration.

 ```console
 kubectl apply -f - <<EOF